gel00/frontend-nanodegree-gus-station-map/README.md

 This is personal portfolio project.
-I created a google map application that search the nearest Gus / Electric charger stations
+I created a google map application that search the nearest Gus / Electric charger stations Eletric charger stations are provided by the Openchargemap API

 ## How to Use